Physics Days at Luna Park

-The VCE Physics Days at Luna Park are held on the Tuesday, Wednesday, Thursday and Friday of a week early in March each year.
-In 2020 the dates were March 3rd to March 6th.
-At this stage it is not known if Luna Park will be open in March next year.
+The VCE Physics Days at Luna Park are usually held on the Tuesday, Wednesday, Thursday and Friday of a week early in March each year.
+In 2023 the dates are Monday, 6th March and then Weds, 8th to Friday to 10th, March.

-The cost to students will be $26.50 each.
+The cost to students in 2022 was $29.50 each.
 To make a booking go to Luna Park.
 You need to scroll down the web page to access the booking form.
 Luna Park will invoice the school after the event once actual student numbers are known.
 An information sheet is also available.

-There may be an aerobatic display in 2020 on one or more days, but is yet to be confirmed.
-If confirmed it will be on the St Kilda foreshore nearby at 10:00am.
+There were two aerobatic displays in 2022.
+Displays have been requested for 2023, but confirmation is not received until a few week before.
+They will be on the St Kilda foreshore nearby at 10:00am.
 This link has information about previous displays and the physics of aerobatics.

 The Luna Park day normally runs from 10:00am until 2:00pm, but will start 30 minutes later if there is an aerobatic display.